Coyhaique

 Coyhaique (/es/), also spelled Coihaique in Patagonia, is the capital city of both the Coyhaique Province and the Aysén Region of Chile.
 Founded by settlers in 1929, it is a young city.
 Until the twentieth century, Chile showed little interest in exploiting the remote Aisén region.
-The Carretera Austral southern highway opened in the 1980s.
+It lies east of the Andes mountain range, in Chilean Patagonia, at an average altitude of 310 m above sea level, at the confluence of the Simpson and Coyhaique rivers.